vdhamer/Git-Crypt-Demo/README.md

 - The demo happens to use Swift/SwiftUI/XCode.
 The approach can be applied to other languages.

 - The demo happens to mention GitHub.
-The principle with work with other Git providers like GitLabs and BitBucket.
+The principle should work with other Git providers like GitLabs and BitBucket.

-- If a user with access to the `Key` generates a binary version of the app for distribution, `Secret` is available somewhere in unencrypted form within the app.
+- If a user with access to the `Key` generates a binary version of the app for distribution, `Secret` is available somewhere in unencrypted form within the app bundle.
-  So, if you *distribute* that app, `Secret` can be extracted by anyone with enough skills and determination.
+  So, if you *distribute* that app, `Secret` can be extracted by someone with enough skills and determination.
   So this approach assumes either *controlled* distribution of the fully functional version, obfuscation of the code, or that the risk is acceptable.
 This limitation is unavoidable because the fully functional app itself by definition needs access to an unencrypted form of the `Secret`.
 Example: